 February 2020, we had an exhibition booth at Kanagawa SDGs Partner Action Meeting, held at the Pacifico Yokohama Exhibition Center.
 The Company displayed it's efforts to achieve the SDGs.
-Themes included efforts for increased durability and operating lives, contributions to a decarbonized society, recycling-oriented society, harmony between society and nature, diversity, CSR, and activities overseas.
+Themes included efforts for increased

 Workshop Related to the SDGs